stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 }
 ```

-The `render` method is wrapped with the frame duration and broadcasts frame completion events:
+The `render` method is wrapped with an elapsed duration and broadcasts frame completion events:

 ```java
 public void render(RenderSequence seq) {